joseasoler/tradergen/FEATURES.md

 * **[Vanilla Ideology Expanded - Memes and Structures](https://steamcommunity.com/sharedfiles/filedetails/?id=2636329500):** Extensive support for the precepts of this mod.
 Check the Ideology section above for details.

+* **[Vanilla Plants Expanded - Mushrooms](https://steamcommunity.com/sharedfiles/filedetails/?id=3006389281):** Orbital traders with the caveworld specialization may have products from this mod in stock.

 * **[Vanilla Races Expanded - Sanguophage](https://steamcommunity.com/sharedfiles/filedetails/?id=2963116383):** The bloodfeeder specialization may have animal, corpse or sanguophage hemogen in stock.